ChristianVillalba/react_conditional_rendering/README.md

   );
 }
 ```
-but there is a easier and shorter way ...
+but there is an easier and shorter way ...

 ### && in JavaScript